California State Route 29: Route description

-SR 29 begins at Interstate 80 (I-80) just north of the Carquinez Bridge in Vallejo.
-After running through the downtown area of Vallejo, it travels as a four-lane expressway (on some segments, five) through American Canyon to Napa.
+SR 29 begins at Interstate 80 (I-80) in Vallejo just north of the Carquinez Bridge.
+After running through downtown Vallejo, it travels as a four-lane expressway (on some segments, five) through American Canyon to Napa.
 It then briefly becomes a freeway as it passes through Napa.

 The expressway continues through the southern Napa Valley before terminating in Yountville.
 SR 29 continues as a 2-lane road through the Napa Valley cities of Oakville, Rutherford, St. Helena, and Calistoga, while also passing many of the region's notable vineyards and wineries.
-This portion of the highway is often heavily congested with rental cars and tour buses in spring and summer, when tourists flock to Napa Valley.
+This portion of the highway is often heavily congested with tourists in spring and summer.

-North of Calistoga, SR 29 climbs Mount Saint Helena, an extinct volcano, at the border between Napa County and Lake County.
-The road then heads north to Middletown and Lower Lake before going around the southern and western sides of Clear Lake, the largest natural freshwater lake completely within California.
+North of Calistoga, SR 29 climbs Mount Saint Helena, at the border between Napa County and Lake County.
+The road then heads north to Middletown and Lower Lake before going around the southern and western sides of Clear Lake.
 In Lakeport, SR 29 becomes a freeway as it bypasses the city.
 It then reverts as a two-lane highway before it terminates at Route 20 in Upper Lake.